 - any other matter the Local Court considers to be relevant.

 An appeal must be lodged within 28 days from the date of issue of the suspension.
 If an application is not lodged in time, the court cannot hear the appeal and the suspension must be served.

-If you have a traffic matter or are concerned about receiving a notice of suspension of your licence, please phone Armstrong Legal on 1300 038 223 or send us an email.
+If you have a traffic matter or are concerned about receiving a notice of suspension of your licence, please contact Armstrong Legal.